metada/funrender/README.md

 It is the simple doto list application.
 In code you can see working with state.

-The last example (http://localhost:8090/?fourth) shows how to use async functions for virtual elements creation.
+The fourth example (http://localhost:8090/?fourth) shows how to use async functions for virtual elements creation.

 ```
   const domElement = document.getElementById('content')